Office Staff

 Assistant Gear Manager “Operation Lead”

 Jane grew up living in Uzbekistan located in central Asia until she was 17.
 She enrolled as an exchange student program in Logansport, Indiana and has lived in the US since then.
 In her free time Jane loves snowboarding, dancing, and video games.
-In the office Jane organizes gear logistics and oversees the maintenance of our gear.
-She assists with food programs and manages the vehicle fleet.
+In the office Jane organizes gear logistics, oversees the maintenance of our equipment, assists with food programs, and manages the vehicle fleet.

 Andy Souder